jk-github/asennawordpress/README.md

 ##Usage

-Clone the module to /etc/puppet/modules run first with
+Clone the module to /etc/puppet/modules run for first time with

 sudo puppet apply -e "class {asennawordpress:}"